 - Drive to (GPS: 31.763653, 35.144941) (5 Km).
 A minor road opposite to Hadasa Hospital.

-- From here walk to the spring Using the “Ein Handak” Map and GPS file from the download pack.
+- From here walk to the spring Using the “Ein Handak” Map and GPS link from the eBook

 - The walk to the spring is 1 km each way.